kjdev/php-ext-unqlite/README.md

   **Return Values:**

-  Returns a new Doc object.
+  Returns a new UnQLite\\Doc object.

 ---